Bevonyii/Local_Business_Sales_-Analysis/README.md

 ### Revenue by Day of the Week
 ![Revenue by Day of the Week](revenue_by_day_of_the_week.png)

-This chart shows which days generated the most income — weekends were strongest.
+This chart shows which days generated the most income; weekends were strongest.

 ### Revenue Over Time
 ![Revenue by Time](revenue_by_time.png)